-8. Offer a little extra to the first hundred buyers: add on a free workbook, or a case study, or a discount to a JV partner’s course
+8. Offer a little extra to the first hundred buyers – a free workbook, or a case study

 One of the things new ebook authors hate to hear is the sound of crickets when they first launch their ebooks.
 It is demoralizing to have no ebooks sold, or worse just one or two ebooks sold.
 To galvanize potential buyers to buy in larger numbers when an ebook is first launched there are some ways to make your offer attractive to, say, the first hundred buyers.